Academic Requirements for RSO Officers

 Postings and Table Tent Procedures

 There are multiple locations on-campus where Registered Student Organizations may hang posters on bulletin boards or drop posters off to be hung by departments.
 Please see the posting matrix for more information and a complete list of posting locations.
-(Copies are also available in the Student Leadership & Involvement Office in room 112 of the Memorial Union Building.)
+(Copies are also available in the Student Leadership and Involvement Office in room 112 of the Memorial Union Building.)

 Posters are not permitted to be hung on trees, in stairwells, fire doors, or any other location that is not specified on the posting matrix or as a designated posting area.
 (See Board of Trustees Policy for more information.)